 - Offering a free consultation to review your case and answer your questions

 - Handling all communications on your behalf with medical facilities, auto repair shops, insurance companies, and other parties involved in the case

 - Preparing a settlement agreement with the liable party

 - Litigating your claim if we cannot reach a settlement

 - Being available 24/7 for status updates and to answer any questions you have

 Contact Laborde Earles Injury Lawyers for Help with Your Claim

-If you or a loved one was hurt in a truck accident, Laborde Earles Injury Lawyers can help you.
+If you or a loved one was hurt in a truck accident, a personal injury lawyer from Laborde Earles Injury Lawyers can help you.
 Call us today at (337) 777-7777 for a free, confidential case evaluation with a member of our team.
-We can discuss the average settlement for a truck accident claim like yours during this call.
+We can discuss the potential settlement value for a truck accident claim like yours during this call.